HiassofT/MyPicoDOS/README.txt

 - Use the standalone MYPDOS*.COM versions of MyPicoDos on the myinit.atr image.
 These files can be loaded directly from DOS.

-The initializer is avaliable in 3 versions:
+The initializer is avaliable in 4 versions:
-- without atariserver remote console (MYINIT.COM)
+- default, without atariserver remote console (MYINIT.COM)
 - with atariserver remote console (MYINITR.COM)
+- special SDrive version (MYINITS.COM)
 - barebone (MYINITB.COM)

 The standalone .COM version and the directly bootable ATR files are available in 5 configurations:
-- barebone (MYPDOSB.COM/mypdosb.atr)
+- barebone (mypdosb.atr/MYPDOSB.COM)
 - no remote console, highspeed auto (mypdos.atr/MYPDOS.COM)
 - no remote console, highspeed off (mypdosn.atr/MYPDOSN.COM)
 - remote console, highspeed auto (mypdosr.atr/MYPDOSR.COM),